leobudima/elogii-blog/content/how-to-plan-better-delivery-schedules.md

 * Make sure there is enough time for a delivery planner to plan, execute, and evaluate all tasks vital to completing each delivery;
 * Add contingency time in case something unexpected happens during the delivery lifecycle;
 * Avoid taking on more orders than your operations can handle ([**when demand exceeds your capacity**](https://elogii.com/blog/how-to-improve-last-mile-delivery-when-demand-exceeds-your-capacity/ "when demand exceeds your capacity"));
-* Make sure there is enough time to attend to each customer and maintain quality of service;
+* Make sure there is enough time to attend to each customer and maintain quality of service (even when you've scheduled delivery by end of the day);
 * Provide drivers and delivery agents with all the benefits according to their work agreements;
 * Implement [**delivery tactics to grow your operations**](https://elogii.com/blog/delivery-tactics-to-grow-operations/ "delivery tactics to grow your operations") and achieve long-term objectives for the organization.